 Snappa’s SEO play

-Snappa has positioned their website for thousands of high value keyphrases, and this was their go to market strategy as a fledgling SaaS.
+Snappa has positioned their website for thousands of high value keyphrases, and this was its go-to-market strategy as a fledgling SaaS.
 You can hear their founder talk more about how they find SEO opportunities here.

 Adya’s referral strategy